-For an example of this approach, see Rev. Rul.
-76-334, 1976-2 C.B.
-108. There, after a type-B reorganization, escrowed stock was returned for cash equal to half the stock value.
-IRS said the cash was received in a separate redemption and did not prevent the transaction from qualifying as a type-B reorganization.
+In Rev. Rul.
+76-334, 1976-2 CB 108, after a type-B reorganization, escrowed stock was returned for cash equal to half the stock value in settlement of claims and on terms that differed from those of the transaction agreement.
+IRS ruled that the cash was received in a separate redemption and did not prevent the transaction from qualifying as a type-B reorganization.